deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 > </details>

-> Table 1 presents the zero-shot accuracy scores achieved by student language models of varying sizes (200M, 500M, 1.2B parameters) on nine downstream tasks, comparing different knowledge distillation methods and a baseline with no knowledge distillation.
+> Table 1 presents the zero-shot accuracy scores achieved by student language models of varying sizes (200M, 500M, and 1.2B parameters) on nine downstream tasks, comparing different knowledge distillation methods against a baseline of no knowledge distillation.

 {{< table-caption >}}